Fractional Hall Conductivity and Spin-c Structure in Solvable Lattice Hamiltonians: Theoretic overview

 Finally, through our construction, for the odd $k$ fermionic theories we automatically obtain a lattice notion of spin-c background.
-The continuum notion of spin-c background, which we briefly explained above, is a $U(1)$ background data plus a spin structure data modulo a topological equivalence relation.
-On the lattice, the spin structure, which is defined topologically in the continuum, is encoded into a local $\mathbb{Z}_2$ data~\cite{Gu:2012ib, Gu:2013gma, Gaiotto:2015zta, Tarantino:2016qfy, Bhardwaj:2016clt}.
-We find that the equivalence relation that appears in the spin-c definition also becomes local on the lattice.
-Hence the lattice notion of spin-c background can be phrased in a completely local manner: \begin{quote} \emph{The lattice spin-c background data is such that the local $\mathbb{Z}_2$ spin structure data on each individual link can be completely absorbed as a $\pi$ shift into the $U(1)$ background data.} \end{quote} In fact, it is easy to envision that this is the right notion in general dimensions.
+As we introduced above, in three dimensions or lower, where any oriented manifold admits spin structure(s), the continuum notion of spin-c background is a $U(1)$ background data plus a spin structure data modulo a global equivalence relation.
+On the lattice, the spin structure, which is defined globally in the continuum, is encoded into a local $\mathbb{Z}_2$ data~\cite{Gu:2012ib, Gu:2013gma, Gaiotto:2015zta, Tarantino:2016qfy, Bhardwaj:2016clt}.
+We find that the global equivalence relation that appears in the spin-c definition also becomes local on the lattice.
+Hence the lattice notion of spin-c background in (2+1)d can be phrased in a completely local manner: \begin{quote} \emph{In 2d spatial lattice Hamiltonian theories, the spin-c background data is such that the local $\mathbb{Z}_2$ spin structure data on each individual link can be absorbed as a $\pi$ shift into the $U(1)$ background data.} \end{quote} This definition applies to 3d spatial lattice as well since any 3d oriented manifold admits spin structure(s) too.
+(In higher dimensions, it is easy to envision that the lattice spin-c definition must still be stated locally instead of globally, but this is beyond the scope of the present paper.)
 As far as we know, such a notion, though simple and natural as it is, has previously not been adequately introduced in the lattice context, therefore it is useful for us to state it explicitly here.
+(A Villainized version of lattice spin-c has been introduced in \cite{Chen:2019mjw} in (2+1)d and in \cite{Kobayashi:2021jsc} in (3+1)d.
+However, such Villainized version of lattice spin-c can only be defined in global terms, as opposed to the local terms here, and, similar to Villainized global $U(1)$ we discussed before, is only suitable for effective spacetime lattice Lagrangians but not for actual spatial lattice Hamiltonians.
+See Section 3 of \cite{Chen:2019mjw} for discussions.)

 This completes our overview of the theoretical background, motivation and main ideas of our work.
 In the following sections, we will first introduce the bosonic and fermionic Hamiltonians and the ideas behind their constructions, and then sketch how we solve them controllably (with details in the appendices), and finally compute their topological properties, in particular the Hall conductivity.